banner of finescrollsaw fretwork patterns

 Peacocks box

 The pattern is made to make the box with 1/8 and 1/4 inches wood or with 3 and 6 mm. wood, but of course it can be resized at will.
-This table gives the measures of the box depending on the wood you use:
+This table gives the measures of the box depending on the wood thickness you use:

 Height Width Depth